 Bank of the West offers 15 on-campus ATM's and an on-campus branch in the MLK Jr. Building ASUC Student Union, so you can get your banking needs met right on campus.
 BankoftheWest.com/UCBerkeley

 There are also other banks in the area.
-Check with each bank to compare their special services and their interest rates.
+Check with each bank to compare their services and interest rates.

 Housing Guide